To the Members of Gitanjali Gems Limited

 The Audited Consolidated Financial Statements are provided in this Annual Report whichhave been prepared in accordance with relevant Accounting Standards issued by theInstitute of Chartered Accountants of India.

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 The Audit Committee of the company consists of the following Directors:

 Mr. S. Krishnan - Chairman

-Ms. Nazura Ajaney
+Ms. Nazura Ajaney - Member

-Mr. Mehul C. Choksi
+Mr. Mehul Choksi - Member

 The board accepted all the recommendations made by the audit committee during the yearunder review.
 The details of terms of reference number of audit committee meetings heldduring the year under review attendance etc are separately given in the section ofcorporate governance.